mulesoft/mule/bin/README.txt

 set CLASSPATH=/myproject/classes;/myproject/conf
 mule -config mule-config.xml

-If you want to include a whole directory of jars, rether than listing them all in the CLASSPATH variable you can specify the CUSTOM_LIB variable and point it to the directory containing your jars.
+If you want to include a whole directory of jars, rather than listing them all in the CLASSPATH variable you can specify the CUSTOM_LIB variable and point it to the directory containing your jars.